Loli-Feature-Flags/website/docs/reference/sdk/client/spec-loader.md

 ## Dangerous

-### Disabling processor validation
+### Disabling validator validation

-It is possible to instruct the `processor` function to skip the validation of the loaded data.
+It is possible to instruct the `validator` function to skip the validation of the loaded data.

 This option was implemented for advanced use cases – like distributed systems that